kevinhcross/job-dsl-gradle-example/README.md

 * `baseUrl` - base URL of Jenkins server
 * `username` - Jenkins username, if secured
 * `password` - Jenkins password or token, if secured

+## Create local Jenkins XML

+The `localXml` task can be used to create a local copy of the Jenkins XML job file.
+This can be useful if you are migrating an existing job and you want to verify the output of your DSL script.

+    ./gradlew localXml -PtargetScript=jobs/example7Jobs.groovy

+The default `targetScript` is set in the `gradle.properties` file.